C051/H091. American Lives (3 s.h.) F S SS. Core: AC.

-This course is an introduction to American Studies through the study of autobiographical writings, life stories, that give us insight into American values, conditions, aspirations, and conflicts.
-By looking closely at these American lives, students will meet people of various periods and backgrounds and become familiar with important developments, influential ideas, conflicting images, and realities in American society.
-Readings typically range from Benjamin Franklin on through to the end of the 20th century.
+This course is an introduction to American Studies through the study of autobiographical writings--life stories--that give us insight into American values, conditions, aspirations, and conflicts.
+By looking closely at these American lives, students will meet people of various periods and backgrounds and become familiar with the way history has shaped lives, and the way individuals have both created and resisted the forces of change.
+The conflicting images and realities of American society will be explored.

 A broad discussion of work in the United States which takes a historical look at worker-management relationships, the organization of workplaces, the experiences of ordinary workers, and the experiences of different groups of people (e.g. ethnic minorities) in the workplace.
 The course will provide students with a perspective on major historical and cultural developments in the U.S. from the late nineteenth century to the present, using primary documents and secondary readings on the nature of work in America.

 This class is designed as a survey course that looks at the cultural, historical, technological, industrial, artistic, and mythic attributes of American Music, primarily from after the Civil War until the present.
 The 20th century is highlighted, with special emphasis from the "Tin Pan Alley" era to today by investigating recorded popular music beginning in 1908 and by looking at genres and styles.
 Definitions of "American" music and "Popular" music will be discussed and analyzed.
 Movie musicals, soundies, concert films, and videos will be studied as well as audio recordings.
 Attention will be paid to socio-historical ramifications of American popular music as a cultural force and cultural expression.

 0100/H100.
 Topics in American Culture (3 s.h.)
 F S SS.

 A special topics course, used for special material and approaches to American Studies that are either experimental in nature or not yet a regular part of the curriculum.